webdocs-dev/yari/README.md

 # yarn build # (optional) this takes a LONG time but the first request to a page will be faster
 yarn start:server
 ```

+If you only make changes to the source files in the `server` directory,
+you just need to run `yarn build:dist` and restart the server (in particular,
+don't run `yarn build:prepare` again since it'll delete all the stuff that `yarn build` built).

 ## License